Numerical study of unitary fermions in one spatial dimension: World-line representation

 in the zero temperature limit.
 These contributions may be identified as the kinetic ($T$), potential ($V$) and interaction ($I$) energies, and correspond to partial differentiation of the the action with respect to $\log(1/m)$, $\log \kappa$ and $\log g$, respectively.
 In the fermion world-line representation, the energy operators are explicitly given by:

 and

-The prefactor appearing in \Eq{interaction_observable} for the interaction energy operator $I(q)$ at finite scattering length may be derived explicitly by differentiating both sides of \Eq{coupling_scattering_length} with respect to $\hat m$ while holding all physical length scales fixed.
+An expression for the prefactor appearing in \Eq{interaction_observable} for the interaction energy operator $I(q)$ at finite scattering length may be derived explicitly by differentiating both sides of \Eq{coupling_scattering_length} with respect to $\hat m$ while holding all physical length scales fixed.
 Doing so yields the useful relation:

 Taking the temporal continuum limit with $b_s$ held fixed (i.e., $\hat m \to \infty$), one finds that $\partial \log \hat g / \partial \log \hat m \to -1$, and therefore $I(q) \to I_0(q)$.
 For any finite anisotropy, however, the prefactor remains nontrivial and its inclusion is crucial for obtaining correct continuum limit estimates.